Logarithm-Labs/managed_basis/remediation.md

 # 16. BasisStrategy::\_afterIncreasePosition may send asset to vault without LogarithmVault.processingPendingWithdrawRequest.

+## Status: Acknowledged and fixed

+## Description

+We have acknowledged and fixed.
+And, in addition to `BasisStrategy::_afterIncreasePosition`, we have added that logic to `BasisStrategy::spotBuyCallback` because the spot callbacks will be asynchronous for cross-chain modes in the future version.

 # 17. Use Custom Error.

 # 18. Use Ownable2StepUpgradeable for all contract.